We’re Accepting New Patients!

 Public health costs strain NHS services unnecessarily.
 Long-term dental, cardiovascular, and metabolic health issues directly linked to childhood energy drink consumption place enormous financial strain on already stretched NHS services, diverting resources from other critical healthcare needs.

-Support the BDA Petition Today
+The BDA Petition